oppia/oppia-web-developer-docs/If-CI-checks-fail-on-your-PR.md

 * If your issue is not a merge conflict, then click on the "Details" link next to any failing builds and inspect the logs.

   * If you see an error when installing third-party libraries, then there was probably a network issue.
 See the [network problems](#network-problems) section below.
-  * If you see from the logs that a test is failing, see the [failing tests section](#failing-tests) below.
+  * If you see from the logs that a test or lint check is failing, see the [failing tests and lint checks section](#failing-tests-and-lint-checks) below.

 ## Merge conflicts